Jetto1010/DATA2410_Portfolio2/README.md

 # DATA2410_Portfolio2
-## Multiplayer Snake with Bot support
+## Multiplayer Snake with Bot support and Docker deployment

 Final portfolio assignment in [Networking and cloud computing](https://student.oslomet.no/en/studier/-/studieinfo/emne/DATA2410/2020/H%C3%98ST)
 A full report on the project is published under README.pdf in the repository: